zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 There are the lower lomusts that dwell.

 [APZ 163.2] (#apz163 .2) {#apz163 .2 .ref .apz} "Maunawathathathathana
-What does not do” is that some here are earthyExpensing to the Proposals.
+What does not do" is that some here are earthyExpensing to the Proposals.
 From the nation or from the tribe or the clan or hue, or from wealth or learning, or either by academia or by craftsmanship or by science or by air Prophesy from or from another object.
 Thanks cart,